The Office of the Attorney General is organized into the Executive Office, five legal divisions, four specialty units and an operations division.

 - Georgia’s 44 professional licensing boards and advisory groups in establishing the qualifications for licensure and practice and enforcing and defending the regulations and statutes specific to each licensed profession.

 Commercial Transactions and Litigation Division - The Commercial Transactions and Litigation Division handles transactions and litigation involving the business, financial and property interests of state government.
-It provides general representation to state agencies and authorities such as the Department of Administrative Services, the Georgia Lottery Corporation, the Department of Banking and Finance, the Department of Audits and Accounts, the Department of Revenue, the Department of Transportation and the Georgia Lottery Corporation.
-It also provides general representation to various state authorities, including the Georgia Ports Authority, the Georgia World Congress Center Authority and the Jekyll Island Authority.
+It provides general representation to state agencies and authorities, including the Georgia Department of Administrative Services, the Georgia Lottery Corporation, the Georgia Department of Banking and Finance, the Georgia Department of Audits and Accounts, the Georgia Department of Revenue, and the Georgia Department of Transportation.
+The division provides general representation to various state authorities, including the Georgia Ports Authority, the Georgia World Congress Center Authority and the Jekyll Island Authority.
 This division also supports other agencies and provides specific representation in contract drafting and disputes, procurement issues, insurance coverage matters, and privacy and data security concerns.